milos-aleksic/Docs/docs/DownloadPro/layout_setup.md

 # Layout setup

-In order to add **DownloadPro** element for some type layout, you should switch to the appropriate template layout.
+In order to add **DownloadPro** element to the layout of a ZOO type, you need switch to the appropriate template layout.
 Use the following steps:
 - Click on the "gear tab";
 - Choose an appropriate application group (e.g. Blog, Static Pages);
 - Choose desirable template layout, opposite type name.